-All territory hereafter annexed to the City of Weston shall be temporarily classified as AG, agricultural district, until permanent zoning is established by the City Council of the City of Weston.
-The procedure for establishing permanent zoning on annexed territory shall conform to the procedure established by law for the adoption of original zoning regulations.

-In any area temporarily classified as AG, agricultural district:

-- (1) No person shall erect, construct or proceed or continue with the erection or construction of any building or structure or add to any building or structure or cause the same to be done in any newly annexed territory to the City of Weston without first applying for and obtaining a building permit or certificate of occupancy therefore from the chief building official or the City Council as may be required herein. - (2) No permit for the construction of a building or use of land shall be issued by the chief building official other than a permit which will allow the construction of a building permitted in the AG, agricultural district, unless and until such territory has been classified in a zoning district other than the AG, agricultural district, by the City Council in the manner provided by law except as provided in subsection XX-31(3) following. - (3) An application for a permit for any use other than that specified in subsection XX-31(2) above shall be made to the chief building official of the City of Weston and by him referred to the Planning and Zoning Commission for consideration and recommendation to the City Council.
-The Planning and Zoning Commission in making its recommendation to the City Council concerning any such permit shall take into consideration the appropriate land use for the area and the overall plans for the City of Weston.
-The City Council, after receiving and reviewing the recommendations of the Planning and Zoning Commission may, by majority vote, authorize the issuance of a building permit or certificate of occupancy or may disapprove the application as their findings may indicate appropriate in the public interest.
+- A. All territory hereafter annexed to the City of Weston shall be temporarily classified as AG, agricultural district, until permanent zoning is established by the City Council of the City of Weston.
+The procedure for establishing permanent zoning on annexed territory shall conform to the procedure established by law for the adoption of original zoning regulations. - B. In any area temporarily classified as AG, Agricultural District: - 1.
+No person shall erect, construct or proceed or continue with the erection or construction of any building or structure or add to any building or structure or cause the same to be done in any newly annexed territory to the City of Weston without first applying for and obtaining a building permit or certificate of occupancy therefore from the City Building Official or designated representative as may be required herein. - 2.
+No permit for the construction of a building or use of land shall be issued by the City Building Official other than a permit which will allow the construction of a building permitted in AG, unless and until such territory has been classified in a zoning district other than AG by the City Council in the manner provided by law except as provided in Subsection 3 following. - 3.
+An application for a Special Use Permit may be submitted for any use other than that specified in Subsection 2 above.